vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 138 commits since the previous release, including 53 fixes.
+More than 143 commits since the previous release, including 55 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Thu Feb 12 03:49:48 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri Feb 13 03:46:11 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER